Our Mission is Safety

 toolkit of free materials you can download and share with parents and caregivers.

-Child Passenger Safety Week culminates with National Seat Check Saturday on Sept.
+Child Passenger Safety Week culminates with National Seat Check Saturday Sept.
 29. Certified child passenger safety technicians will be available at

 car seat events nationwide to provide safety tips and car seat installation instructions to parents and caregivers.